Darley Park: History

-In 1929 the Evans family, who were the local mill owners, donated the land Darley Park stands on to the people of Derby.
+In 1929 the Evans family, who were the local mill owners, donated the site to the people of Derby.
 The park had its official opening by the Duke of Kent on 30 June 1931.
 Nearby Markeaton Park was also opened later that day.
 Thousands of people attended the opening, including around 4,000 local children.

-Included in the grounds was a Georgian mansion, however, this was demolished in the 1960s due to the building being unsafe.
+Included in the grounds was a Georgian mansion which was demolished in the 1960s due to the building being unsafe.
 The site of the mansion was flattened and a paved garden was installed, in addition to the gardens that were already in place.
 Some of the bricks from the original mansion were used in the construction of the pillars that make up the tearooms outdoor seating area today.

 Gardens

 Darley Park is home to largest collection of Hydrangeas in Britain, and the third largest in the world.
 First planted in 1984 it now has over 400 different types and is constantly expanding.
 Since April 2010 the collection has been maintained in partnership with a subgroup of Friends of Darley Open Spaces (FoDOS) called Hydrangea Derby.

 The Hydrangea Derby project is helped by volunteers who plant, maintain and catalogue the collection.
 Open days are held each summer to showcase the collection and a free guided tour is provided.
-There is a butterfly garden situated next to the hydrangea collection which boast an array of butterflies in the summer months.
+There is a butterfly garden situated next to the hydrangea collection.